 Get ready for Halloween and decorate all your indoor and outdoor spaces for this freaky holiday!
 Today we are sharing some ideas for decorating your front and back yards, and I’m sure that everyone will find an idea or two that is useful.

 But first of all, prepare the spaces.
 Clean up the trash and debris in your yard, remove old decorations if there are any.
 Pick a common theme and stick to it: a graveyard, zombies, aliens or ghosts, you can mix them up but not too much to keep it stylish.
+I’ve experimented with yard decorations over the years, and let me tell you—finding that balance between creepy and classy isn’t always easy.
 Use special lights and fog machines for a spooky effect.
 Secure your decorations: paper ghosts can blow around, pumpkins can fall off railings.
 Make sure all your decorations are on flat, stable surfaces or hung with sturdy cord, wire or fishing line from a strong source.
-Now let’s have a look at decorations themselves.

 Ghosts